 as impacts of human society on the environment continue to increase globally.

-Broad examples of severe water quality degradation in drinking water sources
+Broad examples of severe water quality degradation in drinking water sources --

 Focus in on HABs (stay at HABs level when discussing water quality through the rest of the intro)

 As this degradation increases, it has become more important than ever to not only respond to eutrophication events but to be able to anticipate them before they occur.

+HABS are ephemeral, short-term events that have large impacts, making them critical to anticipate.

 Maybe a paragraph about HABs ecology and modeling